 JACKSONVILLE, Fla. - Former Raines Vikings, Florida Gator and NFL wide receiver Jabar Gaffney spent the weekend undergoing a mandatory mental health evaluation after police say he took pills and threatened to harm himself while holding a gun.

 Heavily armed police responded Friday night to a rental home in the gated Highland Glen community after Gaffney's girlfriend reported he was making suicidal threats, according to a report obtained Monday from the Jacksonville Sheriff's Office.

 The woman told officers she saw Gaffney taking pills while they were on a FaceTime call.
 She also said he had a gun and had threatened to shoot himself if anyone came to the house.

 Witnesses told police that responding in force to the home in the neighborhood off Beach and Hodges boulevards that they had heard a shot fired inside the home.
 Video and still photos the I-TEAM obtained of the incident showed officers with rifles out, telling neighbors to stay indoors.

 According to the report, after he was taken from the house, Gaffney told officers he “drank one drink and took two sleeping pills," adding that he did “not want to kill himself and his girlfriend is crazy.”

-The report also said Gaffney became ill and was sweating profusely during the transport to the center, so police pulled over.
-As officers took him out of the patrol car, he vomited on the ground.
+The report also said that as police arrived at the center with Gaffney, he became ill and was sweating profusely.
+As officers took him out of the patrol car, he vomited on the ground, but refused medical attention.